We help bladder cancer survivors find affordable life insurance.

 Life insurers will most likely decline to offer life insurance to you unless a radical (total) cystectomy has been completed.

-Once the total cystectomy has been completed, life insurers will postpone offering coverage for 3-5 years from the date of surgery.
+Once a total cystectomy has been completed, life insurers postpone coverage for 3-5 years from the surgery date.

 The duration of the flat extra would depend on your exact medical history.